-The dentists told us they regularly assessed each patient's gum health and took X-rays at appropriate intervals.
+The dentist told us they regularly assessed each patient's gum health and took X-rays at appropriate intervals.
 We asked the dentists to show us some dental care records which reflected this.
 We found they contained the justification, findings and quality assurance of X-ray images which were taken in accordance with guidance issued by the Faculty of General Dental Practice (FGDP).
 The dentists recorded details of the condition of patients' gums using the basic periodontal examination (BPE) scores.
 (The BPE is a simple and rapid screening tool that is used to indicate the level of examination needed and to provide basic guidance on treatment need).
-The dentists also recorded their examination of a patient's soft tissues (including lips, tongue and palate) and their use of alcohol and tobacco.
-A mouth cancer referral guide was displayed in the staff room.
-These measures demonstrated to us a risk assessment process for oral disease.